jckhoe-sandbox/syncer-playground/README.md

 A demonstration of bidirectional data synchronization using gRPC, PostgreSQL, and Redis.
 Also to demonstrate how bad AI is at these challenging technical implementation, to then raise a PR to fix it all.

+## State

+- Stop project canot be proceeded, AI not able to fix this repo or even get it remotely working after the tagged `vibev1`, loop steps and failures.

 ## Project Structure

 - `cmd/postgres-only/`: Server implementation using only PostgreSQL